 - Best if kept in air tight containers like these so it stays soft as long as possible.

-If you are looking for other fun activities for kids here are a few more:
+Looking for other fun activities for kids here are a few more:

 - Kool Aid paint is a fun and safe activity